Hacı I Giray

 He is said to have introduced the new state symbol, taraq tamğa, or "the trident of the Girays", which is derived from the scales insignia of the Golden Horde.
-A contemporary European source, The Chronicle of Dlugosz, described him as a person of outstanding personal values and a perfect governor.
+A contemporary European source, The Chronicle of Dlugosz, described him as a person of outstanding personal values and an effective governor.

 Origin of the Girays

 Milner (1855) tells this story.
-His original name was Devlet.
-He was called Haji although there seems to be no evidence that he had made the Hajj.
+His original name was Devlet, and he was called Haji, although there seems to be no evidence that he had made the Hajj.
 As a boy, when his family was defeated, he was protected by a shepherd.
-When he grew powerful he asked the old shepherd what reward he wanted.
+When he grew powerful, he asked the old shepherd what reward he wanted.
 The man replied that Haji Devlet should take the shepherd's name of Giray.

-His early ancestor was Togay Timur, a younger son of Jochi.
-The story of Girays begin with Öreng Timur, son of Togay Timur, receiving Crimea from Mengu-Timur.
+An early ancestor was Togay Timur, a younger son of Jochi.
+According to historical record, the story of the Girays begins with Öreng Timur, son of Togay Timur, receiving Crimea from Mengu-Timur.